top of page

 Summer Readiness Tips for Neurodivergent Parents

-Summer readiness tips help neurodivergent parents enter the season with calm and choice.
-When school routines vanish, the shift can feel exciting yet overwhelming.
-By planning ahead, while honoring your sensory, executive, and social needs, you can shape a summer that protects your energy and your family’s well‑being.
-1. Map Out Your Summer Landscape: Do a quick mind sweep of camps, visits, vacations, childcare gaps, and work projects.
-Seeing everything on one page lowers cog
+Summer readiness tips can help neurodivergent parents enter the season with more calm and choice.
+When school routines shift or disappear, the transition can feel both exciting and overwhelming.
+By planning ahead while honoring your sensory, executive, and social needs, you can create a summer that protects your energy and supports your family’s well-being.
+Summer Readiness Tips for Neurodivergent Parents These summer readiness tips for neurodivergent parents are designed to

 Mema Mansouri